HbbTV-Association/ReferenceApplication/README.md

  - Follow [installation] guide to get source and set up local version
  - Read API documentation: http://meridian.sofiadigital.fi/tvportal/referenceapp/doc/
  - Follow [integration] guide to integrate videoplayer and/or components to different application
+ - Follow [dasher] guide to use dasher tool to create dash media files

 ### Components and modules: